FerretDB/FerretDB/website/blog/2024-08-14-otel-context-propagation-in-ferretdb.md

 <!--truncate-->

-While adopting OpenTelemetry in application development is relatively straightforward across various programming languages, the process becomes more complex when passing tracing data to databases.

 Context propagation, a concept that enables the tracking of requests as they move through different services, is explained by OpenTelemetry
 [here](https://opentelemetry.io/docs/concepts/context-propagation/).
 This context typically includes request-related data, such as trace identifiers, which are passed across service boundaries,